-Step 5 – Online airline check-in for your flight to the USA
+Step 5 – Online check-in for your flight to Canada

 Online check-in for all airlines opens 24 hours prior to your scheduled flight departure.
 Your personalised letter included in your Travel Document package details your airline reference(s) and clear instructions on how to check in online.
 Please see Step 2 for all mandatory travel items you will need in place before checking in online.